jacobemcken/jacobemcken.github.io/_posts/2005-05-13-extra-ram-for-my-laptop.markdown

     , slllooowwwwwwwwww..as ....i'v seen dead ppl mooving faster than that...Fiuckkk. please help...az fare az i know it runz about 50 euro fo 1G. iz that right?
 ---
-<p>I have bought 1GB RAM for my laptop and it now has a total of 1.5GB RAM.... it really rocks!</p>
+I have bought 1GB RAM for my laptop and it now has a total of 1.5GB RAM.... it really rocks!